pabcal/CSE25-chess-eval/README.md

 ---

-# Quick Start (Recommended)
+# Setup Instructions

-Run these commands after cloning the repo.
+Do the following the setup the project.

 ### Windows PowerShell
 git clone https://github.com/pabcal/CSE25-chess-eval.git